sharife/goldenthread-v2/site/content/productions/reorient-2023.md

       image: https://ucarecdn.com/6e85e640-c571-429d-b848-b8c86562c016/-/crop/1309x1768/0,0/-/preview/
     - name: Hamzeh Daoud
       credit: ensemble cast
-      bio: "**Hamzeh Daoud** (*they/she*) is a Palestinian asylum seeker from Amman, Jordan.
-They are a transfem and queer creative.
-Hamzeh's personal journey has deeply influenced their artistic endeavors.
-Their experiences as a marginalized individual drive their desire to create meaningful and thought-provoking performances that challenge societal norms and foster empathy.
+      bio: "**Hamzeh Daoud** (*they/she*) is a Palestinian baddie from Amman, Jordan.
+        They are a transfem and queer creative who arrived in the US by way of education and asylum.
+Hamzeh's personal journey has deeply influenced their artistic endeavors, driving their desire to create meaningful and thought-provoking performances that challenge societal norms and foster empathy.
 With a BA and MA from Stanford University, her educational background has nurtured her understanding of the human condition, and ultimately her artistic craft.
 Hamzeh has participated in a range of productions, including Shakespeare's *Romeo and Juliet* and *The Tempest*, as well as Tony Kushner's *Angels in America*.
-Through their performances, they explore diverse characters and narratives, aiming to breathe new life into these timeless stories.They are a singer/songwriter (check out their EP “25” on Spotify), and a pole dancer (which you can enjoy watching on their instagram @yallapole).
-In addition to their artistic pursuits, Hamzeh is actively involved in advocacy work.
-They contribute to research and support resource mobilization at Queer Crescent, a nonprofit organization dedicated to combating anti-Muslim racism and promoting the safety and self-determination of queer and trans Muslims (follow the work they do
+Through their performances, they explore diverse characters and narratives, aiming to breathe new life into these timeless stories.
+They are a singer/songwriter (check out their EP “25” on Spotify), and a pole dancer (which you can enjoy watching on their creative journal instagram
-        @queercrescent on instagram).
-She loves ASMR, dancing, and sipping on some homemade mint cold brew coffee while listening to fairuzyat on her balcony."
+        @yallahamzeh).
+In addition to their artistic pursuits, Hamzeh is actively involved in organizing work.
+They contribute to research and support resource mobilization at Queer Crescent, a community-based nonprofit organization dedicated to combating anti-Muslim racism and promoting the safety and self-determination of queer and trans Muslims (follow the work they're involved in @queercrescent).
+They also (tragically) work in tech.
+She loves ASMR, dancing, and sipping on some homemade iced lavender latte while listening to fairuzyat on her balcony."
       image: https://ucarecdn.com/a3065178-7573-44b6-b6ae-b74413620e7d/-/crop/618x742/172,63/-/preview/
     - name: John Fisher*